virjilakrum/zk-lokomotive/README.md

 ## Scenario Secure Research File Sharing

-### Actors

-    Dr. Z: A biomedical researcher working at a prestigious university.
-    Mr. B: A collaborator working in a separate research lab at the same university.
-    "Solana(mainnet) & Ethereum" Foundation: Funding Dr. Z's research and awaiting updates on progress.

-### Problem

-Dr. Z is conducting very sensitive and experimental research on a new cancer treatment.
-He is asking for input from collaborating scientists (like Mr. B) before he is sure of his results.
-But leaking data can have serious consequences because of the intellectual property of the research and its implications for potential patent applications.
-In addition, the accuracy and validity of the research data needs to be proven.

-### Solution: (Solana-EVM) Integration with ZK File Transfer
+**Scene: Biomedical Research University**

+**Characters:**

+    Alice: Biomedical researcher
+    Bob: Collaborator

+**Solana-Solana File Transfer:**

+Location: Research Lab at the Biomedical Research University

+Action:

+    Alice prepares to share a research file with Bob securely within the Solana network.

+Dialogue:

+    Alice: Hi Bob, I've completed the analysis on our latest research data.
+I need your input on it.
+    Bob: Sure Alice, I'm ready to collaborate.
+How should we proceed?
+    Alice: We'll transfer the file securely using Solana's network.
+I'll encrypt the file with RSA keys and share the AES key with you.
+    Bob: Sounds good.
+Let's get started.

+Process:

+    Alice encrypts the research file using RSA keys and prepares to share the AES key with Bob for decryption.
+    Alice shares the AES key securely with Bob using their Solana wallet addresses as identifiers.
+    Bob receives the AES key and decrypts the file, enabling him to review the research data.

+Outcome:

+    The research file is securely transferred from Alice to Bob within the Solana network, ensuring privacy and integrity.

+---

+**Solana-EVM File Transfer:**

+Location: Research Lab at the Biomedical Research University

+Action:

+    Alice needs to share a research file with collaborators on an EVM-based network.

+Dialogue:

+    Alice: Bob, we have collaborators on an EVM-based network who need access to our research data.
+We'll need to transfer it securely.
+    Bob: Understood.
+How do we proceed with this transfer?
+    Alice: We'll use a bridge between Solana and the EVM network.
+I'll encrypt the file with zero-knowledge proofs and tokenize it for transfer.
+    Bob: Got it.
+Let's make sure everything is set up correctly.

+Process:

+    Alice encrypts the research file with zero-knowledge proofs (ZK) and converts it into a token for transfer.
+    Alice initiates the transfer of the tokenized file through the Solana-EVM bridge via Wormhole.
+    Collaborators on the EVM-based network receive the token and validate the ZK proof to claim the file.
+    Alice retrieves the file from IPFS to ensure its integrity based on the verified proof.

+Outcome:

+    The research file is securely transferred from Alice to collaborators on the EVM-based network, maintaining privacy and integrity across different blockchain ecosystems.

 ![Architecture](https://github.com/zk-Lokomotive/zk-lokomotive/assets/158029357/e2fa9fa0-6bde-4433-82b5-3713dac536e4)

 ### Benefits:

-    Privacy: ZK encryption guarantees that sensitive data can only be accessed by Dr. Johnson and authorized collaborators.
+    Privacy: ZK encryption guarantees that sensitive data can only be accessed by Alice and authorized collaborators.
     Integrity: ZK proofs confirm that research data has not been altered in a secure environment.
-    Traceability: Solana and Ethereum blockchains provide a permanent record of transactions.
+    Traceability: Solana and EVM blockchains provide a permanent record of transactions.
     Trust: The protocol uses both cryptographic techniques and blockchain technology to share research data in a trusted way.
     Wormhole Integration: Seamless communication between Solana and Ethereum allows collaborators and stakeholders to be on different blockchains.